 Purpose and Scope

 The Company believes in respect for the individual and in the importance of good relationships.
-At times conditions may arise which may be a cause throughout for problems and complaints.
-Management need to know about such incidents quickly so that we can work towards solving the problem(s).
-It is imperative that management are made aware that you are not happy as they are concerned and want to help.
-The management are genuinely interested in the welfare and job satisfaction of every employee.
+At times, conditions may arise which may be a cause for problems and complaints.
+Management needs to know about such incidents quickly so that we can work towards solving the problem(s).
+It is imperative that management are made aware that you are not happy, as they are concerned and want to help.
+Management is genuinely interested in the welfare and job satisfaction of every employee.

 The purpose of this document is to inform employees about the procedure.